In the rain

 • On video

-Marie-Anne du Boullay, commissaire de l’exposition nous présente Sous la pluie.
-Peindre, vivre et rêver.
+Marie-Anne du Boullay, curator of the exhibition, presents Sous la pluie.
+Peindre, vivre et rêver(In the Rain: Painting, Living, and Dreaming).

 Video thumbnail